J.D. Fox Micro Resource Center

 Introduction

-Here are five sites that allow you to measure the speed of your Internet connection for free.
+Here are four sites that allow you to measure the speed of your Internet connection for free.
 They will all generally provide the same results.
 But, if you get something unexpected, try one of the others.

 Keep in mind that these tests measure the access speed from the testing site all the way to your computer.
 If your speed is slower than you expect, it may be due to misconfiguration, congestion, or latency on your own network that slows down data transmissions between your Internet connection and your computer.
 For further assistance, contact an IT service professional.